Current members of the team

 Maria´s work develops within the sphere of personal and collective memory where she is particularly interested in how we store and present mementoes of lived life.
 Her work is in the public collection of West Norway Museum of Decorative Art and Sogn og Fjordane Art Museum. maria [ at ] s12 [ dot ] no

 Anett Haukås is a coordinator at S12.
-She received her education at the University of Bergen and received an MA in Art History (2011) and a BA in Visual Arts and Culture (2007).
+She has an MA in Art History (2011) and a BA in Visual Arts and Culture (2007) from the University of Bergen.

 anett [ at ] s12 [ dot ] no